 AfternoonWikimedia Commons/Daniel Mayer

-Embark on a tour of the 35-room Italianate Calhoun Mansion (16 Meeting St.).
-You'll be captivated by the 17th- through 19th-century furniture and extensive antique collection.
-Do you feel an odd sense of familiarity as you explore what reputedly is Charleston's largest residence?
+Pass by 35-room Italianate Williams Mansion (16 Meeting St.).
+Do you feel an odd sense of familiarity as you glimpse what reputedly is Charleston's largest residence?
 If so, it's probably because you've seen the television miniseries “North and South” or the movie “The Notebook”—parts of both were filmed here.
+(Note: Tours are suspended at press time; phone ahead.)

 As you make your way north on Meeting Street, whip out the camera once again to capture the stately Federal-style Nathaniel Russell House (51 Meeting St.).
 Bordered by lush gardens, the 1808 townhouse is best known for its self-supporting mahogany staircase that spirals up three levels.